2i2c-org/team-compass/communication/social.md

 ## Twitter

 Our Twitter handle is ([@2i2c_org](https://twitter.com/2i2c_org)).
-Currently, there is nobody activately monitoring the Twitter account.
+Currently, there is nobody actively monitoring the Twitter account.

 **How to access**: See [](account:bitwarden).